 FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the balance sheet recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The Company's management determined that the Cayman Islands is the Company's major tax jurisdiction.
-There were no unrecognized tax benefits as of March 31, 2021.
+There were no unrecognized tax benefits as of June 30, 2021.
 The Company recognizes interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties at March 31, 2021.
+No amounts were accrued for the payment of interest and penalties at June 30, 2021.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.

 The Company is considered an exempted Cayman Islands Company and is presently not subject to income taxes or income tax filing requirements in the Cayman Islands or the United States.
-As such, the Company's tax provision was zero for the period presented.
+As such, the Company's tax provision was zero for the periods presented.
+The Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.